vasudev89/Term2-MIS/MIS Session 10.md

 	- Personal or Professional Messages

 ## Learning Diary: Make a summary of what we have learned and what are your doubts

+# Learnings:

+## From the Video on the Caterpillar signifying transformation
+	- We as students need to transform ourselves before the end of the course
+	- We cannot be the same as we were before we entered
+	- The delta must help us improve so that we can bring about better change in our lives and those of others
+	- Questioning the present is very important for change

+## MIS Significance
+	- MIS and Business have a symbiotic relationship
+	- MIS is a major conduit for innovation within a business

+## Social Media: Impact and Relevance
+	- A gift and a curse
+	- Judicious understanding and use is a need for both individuals and firms
+	- Variations have led to evolutionary changes in 2.0 and 3.0
+		- Very dynamic
+		- Very impactful